Republicans head to South Carolina, guns blazing

 Influential conservatives have warned that the attacks could undermine the party's free-market ideals.

-The Republican infighting has cheered Obama's campaign, although it has left some voters cold.
+The Republican infighting has also cheered Obama's campaign, although it has left some voters cold.

 South Carolina furniture store owner Dede Ruff, 43, said the attacks on Romney had turned her off Gingrich and Perry.
 "They're attacking capitalism.
 It's not conservative at all," she said.